 After my husband’s death over 10 years ago I maintained that joy by making a new life for myself.
 Redecorating the house we had lived in made it more “my home.”
 I made friends, worked, developed hobbies, studied photography, business, Spanish, and what ever tickled my fancy.
 I also adopted two cats.
 I felt good in my home and made it a place of joy and peace.

 I had to retire early due to sciatica from two bulging discs in my back.
 It was scary for a while, (not knowing if the pain would be permanent) but fortunately it improved with exercise and treatment.
 But still I worried: Would I be able to walk without a cane?
 Would I need surgery?
 Would my back stabilize?

-Over six years ago I sold my 3 bedroom house with yard for a two bedroom condo with a screened in porch and no yard.
+In 2014 I sold my 3 bedroom house with yard for a two bedroom condo with a screened in porch and no yard.
 I do have a little red maple tree on the corner of my porch.
 My life continues to be a joy-filled one.

 Yes, I have aches and pains.
 Yes, I worry about finances sometimes.
-But I have a loving family, loving friends, good health (other than occasional back pain and sciatica) and can live a reasonably active life.
+But I have a loving family, loving friends, good health (other than occasional back ache and sciatica) and can live a reasonably active life.
 Life itself is a joyous thing.